irahorecka/gardenofrecipes/recipes/md/vanilla-sauce-for-pudding.md

 ## Instructions

-1. Bring milk and vanilla to a boil.
+1. Bring milk and vanilla to a boil
-   _(She used 1 inch of vanilla bean.)_
+   _(She used 1 inch of vanilla bean)_
-2. Cover and set aside.
+2. Cover and set aside
-3. Beat yolks until a ribbon forms.
+3. Beat yolks until a ribbon forms
-4. Add sugar and cornstarch.
+4. Add sugar and cornstarch
-5. Gradually beat this into the hot milk.
+5. Gradually beat this into the hot milk
-6. Return to sauce pan and cook over low heat until it coats a spoon.
+6. Return to sauce pan and cook over low heat until it coats a spoon
-7. Stir constantly.
+7. Stir constantly
-8. When done, place Saran wrap on top to prevent a skin from forming.
+8. When done, place Saran wrap on top to prevent a skin from forming